bosonprotocol/contracts/docs/contracts/overview.md

 * The Seller's deposit
 * The Buyer's deposit

-Supported **currencies** are currently: ETH and $BOSON tokens.
+Supported **currencies** are currently: ETH, $BOSON tokens and DAI.
-> Note: Functions dealing with funds have suffices such as ETHETH or ETHTKN to
+> Note: Functions dealing with funds have suffixes such as ETHETH or ETHTKN to
 > denote the currencies used in that particular function.
 Two examples are given
 > below.